Start planning your trip

 The most famous food to try in Hokkaido is probably the fresh seafood.
 The water surrounding the coast of Hokkaido seems to produce extremely rich-tasting fish.

-Other must-try seafood in Hokkaido includes grilled atka mackerel, huge Japanese crabs and sea urchin, also known as uni.
-Sea urchin is an acquired taste but it is worth trying.
-It is really fresh and tastes completely different from the ones you get at normal sushi chains.
+Other must-try seafood items in Hokkaido include grilled atka mackerel, huge Japanese crabs and sea urchin, also known as uni.
+Sea urchin is an acquired taste, but it is definitely worth trying.
+Hokkaido's sea urchin is incredibly fresh, and tastes completely different from the sea urchin available at normal sushi chains.

 2. Zangi - Hokkaido's Famous Fried Chicken